 Prosecutors want to have it both ways.

-They represent the State; but also pretend to represent the victim’s interests in court.
+They “represent the State;” but at the same time pretend to speak for the victim in court.

 So on the one hand, they say: “we don’t represent the victim.
 So we don’t have to drop the no contact order or the charges.“